 - Ensures that pregnant women and babies get the pre- and post-natal care that they need, including driving them to doctor appointments and assisting them to sign up for Medi-Cal and access other healthcare.

 - Increases the number of parenting teens, foster youth, and other at-risk students graduating high school.
-Last spring, we celebrated 15 young women who have continued to college!
+In 2020, we celebrated 57 graduates from high school, college or trade school!

 - Helps to keep girls out of sexual exploitation by offering alternatives, positive relationships, baby supplies, and most of all hope.

 - Provides counseling to dozens of clients who suffer from traumatic pasts, conducted by a licensed trauma psychologist and graduate student interns.